 Video of the Day

-1. Use a Power Drill
+Use a Power Drill as a Carving Tool

 Sprinkle Cinnamon Inside

-4. Ditch the Candles
+Ditch the Candles

 Candles are lovely, yes, but on those autumn nights when the wind is howling, they're also prone to getting blown out.
-For wind-proof lighting, place LED lights inside a glass jar and watch that jack o'lantern glow steadily through the night.
+For wind-proof lighting, place LED lights inside a glass jar and watch that jack-o'-lantern glow steadily through the night.

-5. Use a Dry Erase Marker
+Use a Dry-erase Marker

-Swap out a permanent marker with a dry erase marker to create goof-free designs.
+Swap out a permanent marker with a dry-erase marker to create goof-free designs.
 If you mess up or change your mind, it's as easy as wiping off the ink with a damp paper towel and starting over.

-6. Preserve With Petroleum Jelly
+Preserve with Petroleum Jelly

-Perhaps the most frustrating part of pumpkin carving is spending all of that time and effort to create an Insta-worthy jack o'lantern only to have it shrivel up or mold a few days later.
+Perhaps the most frustrating part of pumpkin carving is spending all of that time and effort to create an Insta-worthy jack-o'-lantern, only to have it shrivel up or mold a few days later.
 Solution?
 Coat the carved edges with petroleum jelly to keep your pumpkin fresher for longer.

 Go for the Glow